polterguy/phosphorusfive/plugins/p5.lambda/README.md

 beginning of the tree, realizing it's don a round-trip, wrapping around to the eldest node in the tree, ending up with having the value of the second *[set]* node change its value, and not the *[_data]* as might be assumed at first glance.

 This occurs since expressions are not evaluated before the instruction pointer reaches them.
-Which allowss you to reference nodes in your code, which are later created, as a consequence of the code being evaluated.
-It is said that "expressions are lazily evaluated".
+Which allows you to reference nodes in your code, which are later created, as a consequence of the code being evaluated.
+Logically "expressions are lazily evaluated".

 ### Using an Active Event source for your [set], [add] or [insert-x] invocations